 2] Replace Ethernet cable

-If the solution mentioned above didn’t work for you, you could change the Ethernet cable.
+If the solution mentioned above doesn’t work for you, you could try changing the Ethernet cable.
 A standard CAT6 cable contains five wires in the conduit, and a minimum dent or cut can cause such an issue.
-A 5-6ft Ethernet cable doesn’t cost a lot.
-Hence, you can try to replace the existing cable to check if the cable is causing the problem or not.
+A 5 to 6 foot Ethernet cable doesn’t cost a lot.
+Hence, you can try replacing the existing cable to check if it is causing the problem.

 3] Run Network Adapter Troubleshooter